Are you looking for a solution on how to steam fish in a bamboo steamer? Look no further, as this article has all the answers you need!

 Once your fish is prepared, you’ll need to add water to the bottom of your bamboo steamer.
 Be sure not to add too much water, or your food will boil instead of steaming.

 Fill the bottom of the steamer until it’s about two-thirds full, then turn on high heat.
 Place the steamer basket over a pot of boiling water and ensure that the water does not touch the bottom of the steamer.

-The steam will rise through the slits in the basket and cook your food; however, if there is too much water, it will seep into your food and ruin the flavor.
+The steam will rise through the slits in the basket and cook your food; however, too much water will seep into your food and ruin the flavor.

 Once you have placed the steamer basket on top of the pot, cover it with its lid.

 Step 3: Place Your Fish In The Bamboo Steamer

 Now it’s time to start steaming.
 Once the water has come up to a boil, place your fish in the top part of the bamboo steamer.

 Make sure that it’s evenly distributed so that everything cooks evenly.
 Cover the top of the steamer with its lid and reduce heat to medium-low or low depending on how much time you need for cooking.

 It typically takes about 10 minutes for most seafood and vegetables, but keep an eye on it just in case.